The BIG "but"....

 "But that was for the JEWS!" you say.
 "We're not foreigners and aliens....."
 Really?
 Unless you were born Jewish (or converted) then you are an "alien" - a non-Jew!
 Since you've chosen to worship "their" God, what makes you think you can change His rules?

 "But God gave us a new covenant!"
-No, I actually hate to break the news to you, but He did NOT make a new covenant with you; He made His "new covenant" with the Houses of Israel and Judah (Jeremiah 31:32)!
+No, He did NOT make a new covenant with you; He made His "new covenant" with the Houses of Israel and Judah (Jeremiah 31:32)!
 He did, however, extend His grace and mercy to the Gentiles (non-Jews) who, once they become believers in Yeshua, automatically become part of "Israel."
 In this, note that He never said there would be different rules for His natural and adopted children, and those who were grafted in do not get to tamper with the rules....

 Anyway, since believers are part of Israel, they need to remember that God told Israel: "I give you good instruction: Do not forsake my Torah" (Proverbs 4:2).
 And Paul (himself a Torah obserant Jew, whose writings have been totally misunderstood and misperceived by Christians) reiterated this when he said: Do we then nullify the Law through faith?
 May it never be!
 On the contrary, we establish the Law.
 (Romans 3:31)